 Once-upon-a-time, I loved a day trip to Glasgow.
 These days I’m mostly to be found exploring Scotland’s quiet corners.
 I’ve missed Glasgow though, so was delighted to receive an invite to spend a day in the city visiting museums and galleries, eateries and bars.

-We boarded the 8:52am train from Edinburgh, supping on sugary gingerbread lattes to boost our flagging energy levels.
-It’s difficult to muster up energy during eat-till-you-burst season!
+We boarded the 8:52am train from Edinburgh, sipping gingerbread lattes to boost our flagging twixmas energy levels.

 Breakfast at Kimble’s

-As we waited for our food Chris brought us a selection of the shop’s Belgian chocolate to sample.
-We wouldn’t normally eat chocolate for breakfast, but it was twixmas and our blood was coursing with sugar, so what the heck!
+While we waited for our food we were brought a selection of the shop’s Belgian chocolate to try.
+We wouldn’t normally eat chocolate for breakfast, but out blood was coursing seasonal with sugar, so what the heck.
 They were delicious – raspberry, strawberry, apple & pear, hazelnut, coffee.
 Mr G and I shared each chocolate – oohing and aahing our way towards a sugar induced coma.

 After devouring the chocolates it was time for breakfast proper – posh eggs.

 In true Mr G fashion his plate was empty before I’d even managed to lift my fork to my mouth.
 I savoured the flavours of my breakfast.
 The bacon was lean and smoky, the egg yolks perfect, and the hollandaise sauce the best I’ve tasted.

 With no time to linger, we rushed off for our first cultural fix of the day.